tyfolino/spr24-susc-lecture/docs/jupyter-git-setup.md

 ---

-# Troubleshooting

----

 # Step 3 for Windows Users

-Windows users (myself included) can face some annoying hiccups.
+Windows users (myself included) can face some annoying hiccups using Anaconda + Jupyter + Git.
 I recommend [downloading Git](https://gitforwindows.org) to your Windows machine as a separate installation from Anaconda.

+---

+# Troubleshooting

 ---